Legislative violence: 15 February 1798

 Federalist Congressman Roger Griswold of Connecticut attacked Democratic-Republican Party Representative Matthew Lyon of Vermont with a hickory walking stick in the chambers of the United States House of Representatives.
-Griswold struck Lyon repeatedly about the head, shoulders and arms, while Lyon attempted to shield himself from the blows.
-Lyon then turned and ran to the fireplace, took up a pair of metal tongs, and having armed himself thus returned to the engagement.
+Griswold struck Lyon repeatedly about the head, shoulders, and arms while Lyon attempted to shield himself from the blows.
+Lyon then turned and ran to the fireplace, took up a pair of metal tongs, and, having armed himself thus, returned to the engagement.
 Griswold then tripped Lyon and struck him in the face while he lay on the ground, at which point the two were separated.
 After a break of several minutes, however, Lyon unexpectedly pursued Griswold again with the tongs, and the brawl was re-ignited.

 The two men had a prior history of conflict.
 On 30 January of that year, Griswold had publicly insulted Lyon by calling him a coward, and Lyon had retaliated by spitting in Griswold's face.
 As a result of Lyon's actions in that case, he became the first Congressman to have charges filed against him with that body's ethics committee, although he escaped censure through a vote in the House.

 4 December 1837

-John Wilson, the speaker of the Arkansas House of Representatives and president of the Arkansas Real Estate Bank, stabbed Representative J. J. Anthony to death during a legislative dispute on the floor of the chamber.
-Anthony had suggested that bounties for the killing of wolves be administered by the president of the state bank, a responsibility comically beneath an official of Wilson's stature.
+John Wilson, the speaker of the Arkansas House of Representatives and president of the Real Estate Bank of Arkansas, stabbed Representative Joseph J. Anthony to death during a legislative dispute on the floor of the chamber.
+Anthony had suggested that the president of the state bank (Wilson himself) administer bounties for the killing of wolves, a responsibility comically beneath an official of Wilson's stature.
 Incensed, he drew a bowie knife and attacked Anthony, who was unable to defend himself despite drawing a knife of his own.
 Although Wilson was expelled from his office, he was later acquitted of murder.